bem/bem-react/packages/di/README.md

 export default App;
 ```

-Now you could use different versions of your app like any other component (e.g. on your server side or to create a separate bundle)
+So you could use different versions of your app e.g. for conditional rendering on your server side or to create separate bundles
 ```
 import { AppDesktop } from './path-to/App@desktop';
 import { AppMobile } from './path-to/App@mobile';